What Is Compulsive Exercise?

 - seems to base self-worth on the number of workouts completed and the effort put into training

-- is never satisfied with his or her own physical achievements
+- is never satisfied with their own physical achievements

 - has irregular periods or stress fractures